Visyond/website-hugo/site/content/_index.md

       Import your Excel spreadsheet (or build one in Visyond) or [install our add-in](https://appsource.microsoft.com/en-us/product/office/WA200002940) to transform it into an interactive and collaborative decision-making platform.
     benefitsList:
       - text: >-
-          You don’t need consultants, IT experts, or lengthy installations to start using the platform.
+          Use your Excel skills and improve your performance without having to learn new menus and workflow.
       - text: >-
-           Use your Excel skills and improve your performance without having to learn new menus and workflow.
+           No need for consultants, IT experts, or lengthy installations to start using the platform.
     infoVideo: /video/3 steps/Step 1 - Connect Your Spreadsheet.mp4
     infoVideoPoster: /video/3 steps/Step 1 - Connect Your Spreadsheet.jpg
     image: /img/home/step1.png